FrozenLin/Design-Patterns-Java/Notes/Builder Pattern.md

 ##### When to use

 If you need to make a complex object that involves various steps in the construction process, and at the same time, the products need to be immutable, the builder pattern is a good choice.

+Also, consider a builder when faced with many constructor parameters.
+(Effective Java 3rd, Item 2) Telescoping constructor pattern does not scale well and JavaBeans pattern can't guarantee the object contruction is an atomic operation.